 Want More Examples?

 I have a friend who used to smoke marijuana and loved it.
-One day, he had a ‘bad trip’ and he quit cold turkey from that day forward.
-Sometimes the pain is so strong and sudden that it can jolt your nervous system into creating change instantly!
-Tony Robbins taught me that, too.
+One day, he had a ‘bad trip,’ and he quit cold turkey from that day forward.
+Sometimes the pain is so sharp and sudden that it can jolt your nervous system into creating change instantly!

 It is more important to be mindful of how something is affecting your body rather than affecting your taste buds. #NothingTastesAsGoodAsHealthyFeels!